 City Response to Allegations Related to Former Employee Eric Uller

 The City of Santa Monica places the highest value on the health, safety, and wellbeing of our youth.
-We are deeply disturbed by the heartbreaking allegations that Eric Uller, a former City employee, committed crimes against children in connection with the City’s Police Activities League (PAL) program in the 1980s and 1990s.
-Since receiving these allegations, the City has taken, and will continue to take, steps to share information with the community and ensure the safety of all of our youth across all City programs.
-Here we share background on the allegations, the City’s response, youth programs, and legal claims.
+We were deeply disturbed by the heartbreaking allegations that Eric Uller, a former City employee, committed crimes against children in connection with the City’s Police Activities League (PAL) program in the 1980s and 1990s.
+Since receiving these allegations, the City has taken, and will continue to take, steps to share information with the community and ensure the safety of all our youth across all City programs.
+Here, we share background on the allegations, the City’s response, youth programs, and legal claims.

 Background on the Arrest of and Charges Against Eric Uller

 In late spring 2018, the Santa Monica Police Department (SMPD) received an anonymous tip about an alleged crime involving Eric Uller.
 Following identification of the victim, SMPD reported the information to the Los Angeles County Sheriff’s Department (LASD) for investigation.

 As a result of its investigation, LASD arrested Uller on October 18, 2018, on charges of Lewd Acts with a Minor.
 On October 22, 2018, the Los Angeles County District Attorney's office charged Uller with five counts of sexual crimes against four minors.
 The charges included three counts of Lewd Acts Upon a Child, two counts of Oral Copulation of a Person Under 18, and one count of Continuous Sexual Abuse.
 The charges related to alleged incidents dating back to the 1980s and 1990s while Uller was volunteering with the City’s Police Activities League (PAL) program.